MakindeTobby/HNG-mobile-task-4/README.md

 # Timbu Shopping App

 This is an Update on the USER INTERFACE & FUNCTIONALITY of the HNG Shopping App Task!
-This application allows users to simulate the experience of browsing products, view details, add them to a cart, and checkout.
+This application allows users to simulate the experience of browsing products, view details, add them to a cart, checkout and payment.

 Data fetched from the Timbu Api